-- a.
-Students will look to you for guidance in emergency situations and practice drills, so make sure you know all of the emergency exits in every building you teach or have an office. - b.
+a.
+Students will look to you for guidance in emergency situations and practice drills, so make sure you know all of the emergency exits in every building you teach or have an office.

+b.
 Before an Evacuation

 1) On the first day of class and in your course syllabus include the following: Review emergency exits for the room and building.
 Review the location of nearest phone.
 Identify building evacuation gathering point(s).
 Notify students that if more than one building is being evacuated the primary gathering point is: The Student Parking lot or the Nutwood Lawn.
 Develop a "buddy" system or other method for attendance accounting.
 Review the actions to be taken in the event of a shelter in place.
 Notify students that backpacks and other personal belongings are to be kept with them at all times.
 Do not disturb a suspicious object.
 Backpacks left unattended pose a risk and may be confiscated or destroyed.

-2) In the event of a command to evacuate:

-Instruct students to gather personal belongings.
+2) In t he event of a command to evacuate: Instruct students to gather personal belongings.
 Do not allow anyone, including yourself, to remain in the room, or building.
 Offer assistance if someone needs it.
 Proceed with class to the established gathering point.
 Report to the emergency staff assigned to supervise the gathering point.
-Wait with class at the gathering point until given further instructions by the appropriate

-- emergency personnel.

-□ FOR EVENING OR WEEKEND CLASSES, Building Coordinators may not be available, so be ready - ☐ FOR EVENING OR WEEKEND CLASSES, Building Coordinators may not be available, so be ready to take the lead and guide your students out of the building to a safe location.
+Wait with class at the gathering point until given further instructions by the appropriate emergency personnel.
+FOR EVENING OR WEEKEND CLASSES, Building Coordinators may not be available, so be ready to take the lead and guide your students out of the building to a safe location.

+c.
 Crisis Management Plan